 Location: Namyangj-Si, South Korea

 Architects: NAMELESS Architecture

-The Triangle School builds a bond between people, place and education.
+The Triangle School builds a bond between people, place, and education.
 The structure explores new possibilities of educational architecture through the logical interpretation of such complexity and simplicity.
-The three sides of the building face different environments, a playground on the north, hills on the east and an existing structure on the west which leads to different elevations, opened, closed and compromised.
-The open side or the north face is constructed with vertical louvers which provides both privacy and illumination.
-Concrete wall with a triangle- shaped window minimizes mutual interference, implying the geometry of internal space on the east side with the existing building.
+The three sides of the building face different environments, a playground on the north, hills on the east, and an existing structure on the west which leads to different elevations opened, closed, and compromised.
+The open side of the north face is constructed with vertical louvers which provide both privacy and illumination.
+A concrete wall with a triangle-shaped window minimizes mutual interference, implying the geometry of internal space on the east side with the existing building.

 4. El Recreo Kindergarten